Butterflies may be tiny but to save them you have to think big.

 In response to this new way of understanding butterfly populations and movement, our work to protect them and their habitat takes a landscape-scale approach.
 Conservation on a landscape-scale means creating chains of butterfly habitat across large areas of countryside.

-In the last five years, Butterfly Conservation and our partners have embarked on some of the biggest butterfly projects to date.
+In the last decade, Butterfly Conservation and our partners have embarked on some of the biggest butterfly projects to date.

 - Restoring Marsh Fritillary metapopulations on Dartmoor.